PriceLab/probannopy/README.md

 INSTALLATION and USE
 --------------------

-* Check that python and the required modules are installed.
+* Check that python3 and the required modules are installed.
 This can be done by navigating to the probanno directory and installing all requirements with pip: `pip install -r requirements.txt`

 * Install usearch binary (http://www.drive5.com/usearch/manual/install.html)